raivo-otp/ios-application/README.md

 ## License

-Copyright © 2022 Tijme Gommers.
-All rights reserved.
+The source of Raivo OTP is copyrighted but available to anyone on the internet.
+You can use it in accordence of the license.
 View [LICENSE.md](https://github.com/raivo-otp/ios-application/blob/master/LICENSE.md) for the full license.